HCL-TECH-SOFTWARE/digital-experience/docs/development/digital_asset_mgmt/managing_dam/dam_exim.md

 If you choose to export DAM assets to a target that does not share the same LDAP settings, then access rights is not transferred.

-If you move from the container and specify a path, then assets will Export or Import to a location **store/folder_name/**.
+If you specify a path and run the command from the container, then assets will export or inport to this location **store/folder_name/**.

 ## Limitations